decentdao/fractal-docs/user-guides/user-guides/multisig-dao/create-a-fractal/create-a-root-dao.md

 ## Overview

 This guide shows how to create a **RootDAO**.
-If you would like to create a SubDAO, please visit: [Create a SubDAO](create-a-sub-dao.md)
+If you would like to create a subDAO, please visit: [Create a subDAO](create-a-sub-dao.md)

 Creating a Fractal adds a smart contract for a basic DAO at a new address on the blockchain.
 You can create new Fractals on any supported Ethereum testnet or mainnet.
 All you need is an ERC20 wallet and some ETH to cover the gas fees.